Frequently Asked Questions

 The following page describes the new features that were added to WBS Schedule Pro over and above what was in our previous WBS Chart Pro and PERT Chart EXPERT software.
 See What's New in WBS Schedule Pro.

-WBS Schedule Pro was tested on Windows XP and works with the exception of a few minor display issues.
+WBS Schedule Pro will run on Windows XP and works with the exception of a few minor display issues.
 Due to the fact that Microsoft has stopped supporting Windows XP, we may not be able to help should issues arise when running WBS Schedule Pro on an XP system.
 Critical Tools cannot be responsible for issues known or unknown when running WBS Schedule Pro on Windows XP so please be careful...

 No. WBS Schedule Pro can be used as a standalone Project Planning and Scheduling System.
 It is an easy-to-use alternative to Microsoft Project but also contains a seamless integration to Microsoft Project if you want to use both together.

 When you purchased the WBS Schedule Pro software you were sent a Purchase Code that is used to Register a specific version of WBS Schedule Pro; either WBS Schedule Pro, WBS Schedule Pro (WBS Version) or WBS Schedule Pro (PERT Version).
 This message appears when the Purchase Code you are trying to use does not match the version of WBS Schedule Pro that is currently installed.
-For example:

 To see which version of WBS Schedule Pro you have installed simply start it and look at the top of the screen.